Lt. Freddie Turrentine with the St. Clair County Sheriff’s Department said the roadblocks were part of the 2013 National Roadside Survey.

 “The 2007 National Roadside Survey (NRS) is a national field survey of alcohol and drug-involved driving conducted primarily among nighttime weekend drivers, but also daytime Friday drivers.
 The survey involved randomly stopping drivers at 300 locations across the continental United States; sites were selected through a stratified random sampling procedure.”

-Turrentine said checkpoints were set up throughout St. Clair County over the weekend — last Friday, June 7, during the daytime at the New London Fire Department for three hours; Friday night on Ala.
-34, south of Pell City near the Talladega County line at Cedar Drive from 10 p.m.-midnight; Saturday morning, June 8, from 1 a.m.-3 a.m. near the intersection of U.S 231 and Ala.
-144 near what used to be Paul Manning’s BBQ in Wattsville; and Saturday night at White’s Chapel Parkway and the Moody Crossroads.
+Turrentine said checkpoints were set up throughout St. Clair County over the weekend —Friday during the day at the New London Fire Department for 3 hours; Friday night on Alabama 34, south of Pell City near the Talladega County line, at Cedar Drive from 10 p.m.-midnight; Saturday morning from 1-3 a.m. near the intersection of U.S. 231 and Alabama 144 near what used to be Paul Manning’s BBQ in Wattsville; and Saturday night at White’s Chapel Parkway and the Moody Crossroads.

 “This (survey) was not mandatory,” Turrentine said.
 “If drivers agreed to give a mouth swab or blood sample, they were paid up to $60.
 They didn’t want their name or any identification from them.
 They didn’t have to fill out any form.
 Just talk.”

-Turrentine said he really does not know any specific questions motorists answered, because he didn’t walk near the cars.
+Turrentine said he did not know any specific questions motorists answered because he didn’t walk near the cars.